Anna Nguyen Vo (Chair)

 Nguyen (Anna) received her Master of Public Relations and Communications at UQ in 2011.
 When Nguyen was at UQ, she was a co-founder of UQ Vietnamese Students Association (UQVSA) as she wanted to connect all Vietnamese students at UQ and promote Vietnamese culture in Australia.
 Since coming back to Vietnam, Nguyen has been working as a marketing and communication professional in the education industry.
 She wants to keep connecting all UQ alumni who have been back to Vietnam and strengthen the network for further development and collaboration.

-Hồ Thái Bình (Deputy Chair)
+Hồ Thái Bình (Deputy Chair – Ho Chi Minh City)

 Master of Commerce (Applied Finance) ‘13